PerfectGameFTW/Perfect-Game-Daily-Dash/docs/timestamp-handling.md

 ### Common Issues
 1. Incorrect business day boundaries
-   - Make sure to use Eastern Time views for reporting
+   - Ensure using AT TIME ZONE 'America/New_York' for date-based queries
-   - Use `getUTCDateRange` for date range queries
+   - Use getUTCDateRange for consistent boundaries
+   - Always use DATE() on timezone-converted fields

 2. Timezone mismatches
-   - Always store dates using `new Date()` or explicit UTC times
+   - Store dates using `new Date()` or explicit UTC times
-   - Use Eastern Time views for display/reporting
+   - Use AT TIME ZONE for display/reporting
-   - Never manually convert timestamps before storage
+   - Never manually adjust timestamps before storage

 ### Debugging
-Enable detailed logging by checking dateUtils.ts logs which show:
+Enable detailed logging:
-- Input/output of timezone conversions
+- Use dateUtils.ts logs showing timezone conversions
-- Date range calculations
+- Log both UTC and ET representations when debugging
-- Eastern Time boundaries
+- Verify date boundaries in queries match business requirements